 - Change the name of the experience item.

 - Lock the layout to avoid unexpectedly changing a widget's size or position.

 - View the app in multiple screen sizes to confirm or refine the layout.

 - Save changes, preview the app to test all saved configurations, and publish and share your web experience.

 Once you publish and share your app, Experience Builder allows you to edit and test app updates without affecting the user experience in the live app.
-With the Draft, Published, and Unpublished changes statuses for web experiences, you can modify a published app, previewing and testing your changes, while users continue to access the live version.
+With the Draft, Published, and Unpublished changes statuses for web experiences, you can modify a published app, preview, and test your changes, while users continue to access the live version.
 When you've made changes to a published experience, after clicking Save, an Unpublished changes badge appears in the builder's toolbar.
 To move changes from your latest updates, publish the experience again.